kontent-ai/sample-app-php/README.md

 ### Developing on Linux

-Do you prefer penguins?
-Check out our [tutorials](https://github.com/Kentico/kontent-delivery-sdk-php/wiki/Configuring-PHP-Storm-on-Linux) on developing PHP on Linux with PhpStorm!
+Check out our [tutorials](https://github.com/Kentico/kontent-delivery-sdk-php/wiki/Developing-PHP-in-PHP-Storm-on-Linux) on developing PHP on Linux with PhpStorm!

 ## Author